Kidney stones are a common health problem.

-Passing these stones can be incredibly painful.
-And, unfortunately, people who have experienced kidney stones are more likely to get them again (1).
+Passing these stones can be incredibly painful, and unfortunately, people who have experienced kidney stones are more likely to get them again (

 Also known as renal stones or nephrolithiasis, kidney stones are composed of hard, solid waste materials that build up in the kidneys and form crystals.

-While smaller stones are usually not a problem, larger stones may cause a blockage in part of the urinary system as they leave the body.
+While smaller stones are usually not a problem, larger stones may cause a blockage in part of your urinary system as they leave your body.

 Kidney stones are a common health problem.
-In fact, about 12% of US men and 5% of US women will develop a kidney stone during their lifetime (3).
+In fact, about 12% of men and 5% of women in the United States will develop a kidney stone during their lifetime (